-The HK32EA001/007 defrost control is used in all Comfort Series heat pump models.
+The HK32EA001/007 defrost control is used in all Comfort Series heat pump models with copper tube condenser coils.
 Its features include selectable defrost intervals of 30, 60, 90 minutes, and standard defrost speed up capability.
 This section describes the sequence of operation and trouble shooting methods for this control.